 We wanted something with high accuracy and had seen this on the news.
 My boyfriend uses it to monitor his sperm quality, more specifically motility and used their lifestyle programme as well as vitamins they sell to improve his motility from 7% to 35% over 3 month.
 The customer service is great and they even responded to us during normal working hours.

-To test your semen, your doctor will ask you to provide a semen sample.
+In order to test your semen, your doctor will ask you to provide a semen sample.
 Normally, you ejaculate into a collection cup in a room at your doctor’s office.
 The sample is then assessed under a microscope, which will give useful information about the specific functions of your sperm cells (i.e. the likelihood of a sample resulting in a pregnant partner).
-Normal sperm tests track the volume (amount of semen), concentration (how many sperm cells you have per milliliter of semen), motility (the amount of moving sperm cells), and total motile sperm count (the total amount of moving sperm cells in one ejaculate).
-Some sperm tests additionally assess features like morphology (the appearance of sperm cells), pH, color, the presence of other cell types, and liquefaction time.
+Normal sperm tests track the volume (amount of semen), concentration (how many sperm cells you have per milliliter of semen, motility (the amount of moving sperm cells), and total motile sperm count (the total amount of moving sperm cells in one ejaculate).
+Some sperm tests additionally assess features like morphology (the appearance of sperm cells), pH, color, the presence of other cell types and liquefaction time.

-The ExSeed Home Sperm Test provides you with volume, concentration, motility, and total motile sperm count, similar to what many clinics assess.
-This is because the total motile sperm count is the one number that has been most highly associated with the chance of pregnancy (1).
+The ExSeed Home Sperm Test provides you with: Volume, concentration, motility and the total motile sperm count, which is similar to what many clinics assess.
+This is because the total motile sperm count is the one number that has been most highly associated with chance of pregnancy (1).

 The ExSeed Home Sperm test tracks the same parameters that you would get in most clinics.
-These include volume (amount of semen), concentration (how many sperm cells you have per milliliter of semen), motility (the amount of moving sperm cells), and total motile sperm count (the total amount of moving sperm cells in one ejaculate).
-This is because the total motile sperm count is the one number most highly associated with the chance of pregnancy (1).
+These includes; volume (amount of semen), concentration (how many sperm cells you have per milliliter of semen, motility (the amount of moving sperm cells), and total motile sperm count (the total amount of moving sperm cells in one ejaculate).
+This is because the total motile sperm count is the one number that has been most highly associated with chance of pregnancy (1).
 1) https://doi.org/10.1093/humrep/dev058

 We offer free returns for 14 days for any unused products